Dispersion relation of the neutrino plasma: Unifying fast, slow, and collisional instabilities: Near-luminal gapped modes

-For a monochromatic spectrum, we previously showed~\cite{Fiorillo:2024pns} that for $k\to+\infty$, there was always a solution with $\chi\to\tomegaE$ and a small growth rate (in the case of inverted ordering for $k>0$, or normal ordering for $k<0$).
+In discussing the relation with monochromaticity, we should also highlight another point; for a monochromatic spectrum, we previously showed~\cite{Fiorillo:2024pns} that for $k\to+\infty$, there was always a solution with $\chi\to\tomegaE$ and a small growth rate (in the case of inverted ordering for $k>0$, or normal ordering for $k<0$).
 This solution is understood directly from Eq.~\eqref{eq:dispersion_slow_logarithmic} because the integral over $\delta(E)$ is trivial, and we see that as $k\to \infty$, the divergence of the $k^2$ term in the dispersion relation can be balanced by the divergence of the logarithmic term as $\chi\to \tomegaE$.
 This argument, however, fails for a general spectrum because the divergence of $\log(\chi-\tomegaE)$ disappears after integration over a sufficiently smooth energy distribution.
 Therefore, we immediately conclude that a branch of slow and potentially unstable modes, extending up to arbitrarily large $k$, is an artifact of monochromaticity.

-For a realistic energy distribution, the slow modes must disappear at finite $k$.
-To determine their properties, we assume that the typical order of magnitude of $\mathrm{Im}(\omega)=\mathrm{Im}(\chi)\sim \tomegaE/\epsilon$ for the monochromatic case~\cite{Fiorillo:2024pns} still holds, to be confirmed by the result in a moment.
-So we take as a first approximation $\chi\gtrsim\tomegaE$ in the regions where the growth rate is the largest, since $\epsilon \lesssim1$.
-Obviously these estimates are only meant as a qualitative starting point, since especially for $\epsilon\sim 1$ the orders of magnitude of $\chi$ and $\tomegaE$ will be close, and Eq.~\eqref{eq:dispersion_slow_logarithmic} should be solved numerically.
-However, it is still informative to take $\chi\gtrsim \tomegaE$ as a starting assumption and expand Eq.~\eqref{eq:dispersion_slow_logarithmic} as